Chabam/real-world-haskell-exercises/exercises.md

 10. Write a function that calculates the turn made by three two-dimensional points and returns a Direction.
 11. Define a function that takes a list of two-dimensional points and computes the direction of each successive triple.
-Given a list of points [a,b,c,d,e], it should begin by computing the turn made by [a,b,c], then the turn made by [b,c,d], then [c,d,e].
+Given a list of points `[a,b,c,d,e]`, it should begin by computing the turn made by `[a,b,c]`, then the turn made by `[b,c,d]`, then `[c,d,e]`.
 Your function should return a list of Direction.
-12. Using the code from the preceding three exercises, implement Graham’s scan al- gorithm for the convex hull of a set of 2D points.
+12. Using the code from the preceding three exercises, implement Graham’s scan al gorithm for the convex hull of a set of 2D points.
 You can find good description of what a convex hull (http://en.wikipedia.org/wiki/Convex_hull) is, and how the Graham scan algorithm (http://en.wikipedia.org/wiki/Graham_scan) should work,